Hemanthpothu/WebsiteFrontEndDevelopment/README.md

-The website that i'm going to create will be a phone site that involves the selling of phones and other related items such as sim cards, news about the latest technology etc. There will be a variery of options for the users to choose from however as this is just an initial prototype there will be restricitons set.
+The website that i'm going to create will be a phone site that involves the selling of phones and other related items such as sim cards, news about the latest technology etc. There will be a variery of options for the users to choose from however as this is just an initial prototype there will be restricitons set. if we want to use in a responsive way then we can use flex box instead of float or block elements then the front end will get adjusted according to the screen.

 # Motivation